ORNL/cpp-proposals-pub/D1673/blas_interface.md

 want `complex<long double>` or something else, and others may want to choose different types in the same program.

 [P1385](http://wg21.link/p1385) lets users customize the return type of such arithmetic expressions.
 However, different algorithms may call for the same expression with the same inputs to have different output types.
 For example, iterative refinement of linear systems `Ax=b` can work either with an extended-precision intermediate residual vector `r = b - A*x`, or with a residual vector that has the same precision as the input linear system.
-Each choice produces a different algorithm with different convergence characteristics.
+Each choice produces a different algorithm with different convergence characteristics, per-iteration run time, and memory requirements.
 Thus, our library lets users specify the result element type of linear algebra operations explicitly, by calling a named function that takes an output argument explicitly, rather than an arithmetic operator.

 Arithmetic operators on matrices or vectors may also need to allocate temporary storage.
 Users may not want that.
 When LAPACK's developers